whitfin/cachex/docs/features/cache-warming/proactive-warming.md

 # Proactive Warming

-## Overview

 Introduced alongside Cachex v3, cache warmers act as an eager fallback.
 Rather than waiting for a cache miss to retrieve a value, values will be pulled up front to ensure that there is never a miss.
-This can be viewed as being proactive, whereas `Cachex.fetch/4` is reactive.
-As such, this is a better use case for those who know what data will be requested, rather than those dealing with arbitrary data.
+This can be viewed as being proactive, whereas `Cachex.fetch/4` can be seen as reactive.
+As such, this is a better tool for those who know what data will be requested, rather than those dealing with arbitrary data.

 Warmers are deliberately easy to create, as anything complicated belongs outside of Cachex itself.
-A warmer is simply a module which implements the `Cachex.Warmer` behaviour, which consists of just a single callbacks at the time of writing (please see the `Cachex.Warmer` documentation to verify).
-A warmer should expose `execute/1` which actually implements the cache warming.
-The easiest way to explain a warmer is to implement one, so let's do so; we'll implement a warmer which reads from a database via the module `DatabaseWarmer`.
+A warmer is simply a module which implements the `Cachex.Warmer` behaviour, consisting of just a single callback at the time of writing (please see the `Cachex.Warmer` documentation to verify).
+A warmer should expose `Cachex.Warmer.execute/1` which actually implements the cache warming.
+The easiest way to explain a warmer is to implement one, so let's implement a warmer which reads from a database via the module `DatabaseWarmer`.

-## Definition
+## Defining a Warmer

-First of all, let's define our warmer on a cache at startup:
+First of all, let's define our warmer on a cache at startup.
+This is done by passing a list of `warmer()` records inside the `:warmers` option of `Cachex.start_link/1`:

 ```elixir
 # for warmer()